SpotLabsNET/users/README.md

 ## TODO

 1. Track last_login
-1. Add and remove identities
+1. Removing identities
 1. Tests
 1. Publish on Packagist
 1. Add user names, other user properties
 1. Documentation on adding additional user parameters
+1. Documentation on autologin with cookies
+1. How to add, change, remove email addresses